CiscoISE/terraform-provider-ciscoise/docs/resources/renew_certificate.md

 		- This resource initiates regeneration of certificates.
 Response contains ID which can be used to track the status

-~>Warning: This resource does not represent a real-world entity in Cisco ISE, therefore changing or deleting this resource on its own has no immediate effect.
-Instead, it is a task part of a Cisco ISE workflow.
-It is executed in ISE without any additional verification.
-It does not check if it was executed before or if a similar configuration or action already existed previously.

 ## Example Usage

 ```terraform